magento/devdocs/guides/v2.2/config-guide/cli/logging.md

 ## Debug logging

-By default, Magento writes to the debug log (`<install_directory>/var/log/debug.log`) when it is in default or develop mode, but not when it is in production mode.
+By default, Magento writes to the debug log (`<install_directory>/var/log/debug.log`) when it is in default or developer mode, but not when it is in production mode.
 Use the `bin/magento setup:config:set --enable-debug-logging=true | false` command to change the default value.

 {:.bs-callout .bs-callout-info}
 As of Magento 2.2.8, you can no longer use the `bin/magento config:set dev/debug/debug_logging 0 | 1` command to enable or disable debug logging for current mode.